Ward Burton: Personal life

 Burton was born in Danville, Virginia but considers South Boston, Virginia his hometown.
-Burton and his wife, Tabitha, have three children: Jeb, Sarah, and Ashton.
+In January 1990, Burton married a young widow named Tabitha Conner (née Throckmorton).
+Burton and Tabitha, have three children: Sarah (Tabitha's daughter whom Burton adopted), Jeb, and Ashton.
 His nephew is Alexander Burton.
 He owns several thousand acres of hunting land in rural Virginia close to his hometown of South Boston, Virginia.
 He also has a home in Nags Head, North Carolina.

 Burton's family ancestry can be traced back through Colonial Virginia where the landing of his earliest ancestor Richard Burton came over to the Jamestown Colony.
 He currently serves as a member of the Board of Directors for the Patrick Henry Memorial Foundation in Brookneal, Virginia.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)